KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Discussion

 \subsection{Interpretation of \klbss{}}

-In this appendix, we interpret \klbss{} to shed light on the main ideas behind its design.
+In this appendix, we shed light on the main ideas behind the design of \klbss{} through a KL divergence decomposition of the support recovery problem.
 Especially, we focus on how the score~\eqref{eq:compare:score} is constructed.
-The difference between \bss{} and \klbss{} is an additional term in the score~\eqref{eq:compare:score}, which is a minimizer of a constrained quadratic program and characterizes the violation of the OLS regression vector to the parameter space $\betaspace$.
-The choice of this additional term is motivated by the worst case KL divergence between the true underlying model and the closest alternative, which also coincides with the Algorithm~\ref{alg:main:twoccase2}, the main ingredient of \klbss{}.
-Thus, we will discuss how this additional term comes up by a decomposition of the KL divergence.
+The difference between \bss{} and \klbss{} is an additional term in the score, which is a minimizer of a constrained quadratic program and characterizes the violation of the OLS regression vector to the parameter space $\betaspace$.
+The choice of this additional term is motivated by the worst case (i.e. minimum) KL divergence between the true underlying model and its closest alternative, which also coincides with Algorithm~\ref{alg:main:twoccase2}, the main ingredient of \klbss{}.